 - The company’s marketing strategy and how it will make your company stand out

 If your company is engaged in ongoing market research or research and development for competitive new products and services, indicate it in this section.
+Does your research include customer interviews?
+How are you ensuring that your research is credible?

 The market analysis should be based on reputable sources.
 When describing your competitors and their products, for example, it should be clear to readers where the information comes from.